samsonweiner/CNAsim/README.md

 ### External packages

-Additionally, CNAsim requires that the following binaries are installed and configured on the environment.
+Additionally, CNAsim requires that the following packages are installed and configured on the environment.
 * [samtools](http://www.htslib.org/download/)
 * [dwgsim](https://github.com/nh13/DWGSIM)

 You may follow the installation guides with the links provided.
-After all three binaries are installed and compiled, you must add the directories containing each binary to your `$PATH` variable.
+Note that both packages can also be installed with conda.
+If the former option is used, the downloaded binaries must be compiled and the directories containing each binary must be added to your `$PATH` variable.
 For example,
 ```
 export PATH=/path/to/msdir:$PATH
 ```